polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-your-first-substrate-chain/setup.md

 title: Set Up Your Computer
 ---

-Normally we would teach you more about the Substrate blockchain development framework, however, setting up your computer for Substrate development can take a while.
+Normally, we would teach you more about the Substrate blockchain development framework, however, setting up your computer for Substrate development can take a while.

 To optimize your time, we will have you start the setup process.
-In the next section, while things are compiling, you will learn more about Substrate and what we are building.
+While things are compiling, you can continue to the next section to learn more about Substrate and what we are building.

 ## Prerequisites

-To develop on Substrate, your computer needs some prerequisites to establish a working development environment.

-> Setting up your computer is probably the hardest part of this tutorial, so don't let this
-> discourage you.
+You will probably need to do some set-up to prepare your computer for Substrate development.

 ### Substrate Development

-If you are using a Unix-based machine (Linux, MacOS), we have created a simple one-liner to get all of those prerequisites installed for you:
+If you are using a Unix-based machine (Linux, MacOS), we have created a simple one-liner to help you set up your computer:

 ```bash
 curl https://getsubstrate.io -sSf | bash -s -- --fast
 ```

-> If you did not have Rust installed prior to running this script, make sure to add restart your
+> If you did not have Rust installed prior to running this script, make sure to restart your
-> terminal before continuing (command given in last line of the script output).
+> terminal before continuing.

 <details>
 <summary>Learn what this script does.</summary>